jellyfin/jellyfin-tizen/Build-on-Windows.md

+_Commands in this guide are for Windows Command Prompt or Batch files.
+Most of them will work in Windows PowerShell.
+Special cases will be in collapsible command blocks._

 ### Prerequisites
 * Oracle JDK 8 <sup>_for Tizen Studio_</sup>
 * Tizen Studio with IDE or Tizen Studio with CLI (<a href="https://developer.tizen.org/development/tizen-studio/download">https://developer.tizen.org/development/tizen-studio/download</a>)